Mohammad-Mirasadollahi/AI-Data-Security/README.md

 **AI Data Security** is an **open-source** solution that leverages the power of **Artificial Intelligence (AI)** to automatically **classify** and **encrypt** your critical data, ensuring maximum protection.
 By replacing outdated methods like regex-based detection, it reduces errors, improves accuracy, and identifies both known and previously unknown sensitive information within your organization.

-Designed as the ***last Line of Defense gainst Hackers***, AI Data Security guarantees that even if a breach occurs, your sensitive data remains completely inaccessible.
+Designed as the ***last Line of Defense Against Adversaries***, AI Data Security guarantees that even if a breach occurs, your sensitive data remains completely inaccessible.
 Its intelligent algorithms eliminate manual intervention, streamline data protection processes, and ensure compliance with data protection laws.

 With **AI Data Security**, you can confidently safeguard your data, future-proof your organization against evolving cyber threats.